wvchallenges/se-challenge-expenses/README.markdown

 ###6.
 Setup your webserver
 Set up your webserver and point it to the `webapp/public` directory.

+# Notes
+Here are some notes about things I'm particularly proud of.
+  * To be honest I haven't done anything too special here, the app is rather basic and there wasn't much to do on my side as the framework does a lot of the legwork for me.

 # Wave Software Development Challenge
 Applicants for the [Software developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.